1024ent/Machine-Learning-with-Python/README.md

 **Getting Started:**

 1. Clone this repository.
-2. Install the required libraries (instructions provided in a README file).
+2. Install the required libraries (instructions provided in a 0_IntroVideos).
 3. Follow the code examples or use them as a foundation for your own machine learning projects.

 **Feel free to:**